 doors to a lot of entrepreneurs.
 Now they can design things without a lot

-of investment and test their ideas out
+and test their ideas out

 Duann: Finally, what advice would you give to somebody who is interested in designing for 3D printing for the first time?